owlint/docker-tor-privoxy-alpine/README.md

 And that's it!
 Read the accompanying [blog post](https://medium.com/@rdsubhas/docker-image-with-tor-privoxy-and-a-process-manager-under-15-mb-c9e344111b61) for more details.

+## Fork

+This fork build a Docker image to run the container as non root user (UID/GID 1000)

 ## Known Issues

 * When running in interactive mode, pressing Ctrl+C doesn't cleanly exit.
 For now, run it in detached mode (`-d`).
 Calling `docker stop` cleanly exits though.